The Mid-Atlantic’s Valuable Ocean and Coast

 MARCO Established in 2009

 To address this new era of ocean challenges and opportunities, the Governors of New York, New Jersey, Delaware, Maryland, and Virginia in 2009 signed the Mid-Atlantic Governors’ Agreement on Ocean Conservation.
-The Agreement established the Mid-Atlantic Regional Council on the Ocean (MARCO) as a partnership to address shared regional priorities and provide a collective voice.
+The Agreement established the Mid-Atlantic Regional Council on the Ocean (MARCO) as a partnership to address shared regional priorities and provide a collective voice for a healthy ocean.

 The Governors’ Agreement identified four regional priorities for shared action to improve ocean health and contribute to the high quality of life and economic vitality of the region.